jundl77/famshare/README.md

  Find    ```  cgi.fix_pathinfo   ```,  uncomment it and set it to 0. **Important!**

- Find the following variables in the file and change them to the following.
+ Find the following variables in the file and change them as shown below.
 They all affect upload limits.
 They are set to allow file uploads up to 10GB (as does FamShare by default).
 To set your own size, go to the *Configure* section under *Change Max File Upload Size*.
 The times are given in seconds and the sizes in megabytes.

  ```
  max_input_time=36000